 Anthony N. Kalloo

-Dr Anthony N. Kalloo is a Professor of Medicine at Johns Hopkins University, Baltimore, USA.
-He is the Director of The Division of Gastroenterology and Hepatology at Johns Hopkins Hospital.
+Dr Anthony N. Kalloo is a Professor of Medicine at Johns Hopkins University, USA.
+He is the former Director of The Division of Gastroenterology and Hepatology at Johns Hopkins Hospital (2005–2020).
 He has special interests in Natural Orifice Surgery, therapeutic endoscopy, biliary and pancreatic diseases and sphincter of Oddi dysfunction.
-After receiving his medical degree from the University of West Indies Medical School, West Indies, Dr Kalloo interned and completed his residency in Internal medicine at Howard University Hospital in Washington, DC, USA.
-He completed his fellowship training program at the combined Georgetown University, USA, VA Medical Center, USA and NIH program.
-He was an Instructor in Medicine at Georgetown University prior to joining the faculty at Johns Hopkins in 1988.
+After receiving his medical degree from the University of West Indies Medical School, West Indies, Dr Kalloo interned and completed his residency in Internal medicine at Howard University Hospital in Washington, D.C., USA.
+He completed his fellowship training program at the combined Georgetown University, USA, VA Medical Center, USA, and NIH program.
+Prior to joining the faculty at Johns Hopkins in 1988, he was an Instructor in Medicine at Georgetown University.

-He is the pioneer of Natural Orifice Translumenal Endoscopic Surgery (NOTES), a technique that will enable abdominal surgery without the use of incisions.
-NOTES was cited in 2014 as one of CNN's top ten medical innovations.
-Dr Kalloo is a Past Panel Chair for Gastroenterology and Urology Devices with the United States Food and Drug Administration.
-He is the recipient of the 2009 Distinguished Educator of the Year of the Award from the American Society for Gastrointestinal Endoscopy.
-In 2014, he received the Endoscopy Award of the German Society of Endoscopy for outstanding research and contribution in the field of endoscopy.
+Dr Kalloo is a past Panel Chair for Gastroenterology and Urology Devices with the United States Food and Drug Administration.
+In 2009, he was recognized as the Distinguished Educator of the Year of the Award by the American Society for Gastrointestinal Endoscopy.
+In 2014, he received the Endoscopy Award of the German Society of Endoscopy for outstanding Research and contribution in the field of endoscopy.
 He also received the BJ Vakil Oration from The Society of GI Endoscopy of India bestowed on an international expert for his contribution to the field of GI Endoscopy, in the year 2015.
-In the same year, he also became a member of the inaugural chapter of the National Academy of Inventors at Johns Hopkins University.
+In the same year, he became a member of the inaugural chapter of the National Academy of Inventors at The Johns Hopkins University.
 This group represents the top 3% of all Faculty inventors since 1969, and the top 1.5% of active Johns Hopkins Faculty.

 Timothy B. Gardner